-Here's 10 of the best and most effective home remedies for hemorrhoids you'll come across.
+Here's 10 of the best and most effective home remedies for getting rid of hemorrhoids you'll ever come across.
 Use them all to not only cure your current piles problem in a hurry, but also prevent these horrible things from ever coming back again!

-Piles or hemorrhoids really are a pain in the proverbial butt (sorry, had to get that one out the way).
-Over 70% of Americans will suffer from piles during their lifetime and 50% will experience them by age 50 - and usually on more than one occasion too.
+Hemorrhoids or piles really are a pain in the proverbial butt (sorry, had to get that one out the way).
+Over 70% of Americans will suffer from hemorrhoids during their lifetime and 50% will experience them by age 50 - and usually on more than one occasion too.
 The most common age group though is between 45 and 65.
 Piles are in fact so popular that online searches for “home remedies for hemorrhoids” or “natural remedies for piles” consistently rank amongst the most popular, and a few years ago, searches for hemorrhoid remedies even managed to top number one!
-Advertisings for hemorrhoid creams and treatments have also exploded in the last few years… so demand is definitely up.
+Advertising's for hemorrhoid creams and treatments have also exploded in the last few years… so demand is definitely up.
 1

-Nicknamed “varicose veins of the rusty bullet hole” (don’t know who came up with this one), piles occur when the veins and blood vessels in the anus and rectum become inflamed and/or swollen, usually as a result of overstraining or excess pressure when trying to pass stools.
+Nicknamed “varicose veins of the rusty bullet hole” (don’t know who came up with that one), hemorrhoids occur when the veins and blood vessels in the anus and rectum become inflamed and/or swollen, usually as a result of overstraining or excess pressure when trying to pass stools.